Get free weekly resources from us!

 Say: Let’s create a picture of what we think heaven’s like.

-Tape newsprint to a wall and provide art supplies to create a mural of heaven.
+Tape bulletin board paper to a wall and provide art supplies to create a mural of heaven.
 Let children create the rooms they’d like for themselves or for loved ones already in heaven.
 Talk about the people in heaven now.
-Explain that while we miss them, we can be happy they’re in a wonderful place.
+Explain that while we may miss them, we can also have joy because they’re in a wonderful place.

 Distribute red construction paper.